 The following scholarships are awarded based on performance in some sort of contest.
 These types of scholarships can be pretty intensive, so give yourself extra time to effectively prepare if you plan on pursuing one of them.

 Students compete for this award by writing and recording an audio essay on a patriotic theme.
-The theme for the 2018-19 contest was "Why My Vote Matters."
+The theme for the 2019-20 contest is "What Makes America Great."
 The first-place winner gets a grand prize of $30,000 as well as an all-expenses-paid trip to Washington, DC.
 The program gives out a total of $2.1 million in awards and incentives each year.